scrapinghub/scrapy-frontera/README.rst

 Requests read from the frontier are directly enqueued by the scheduler.
 This means that they are not processed by spider middleware.
 Their processing entrypoint is downloader middleware `process_request()` pipeline.

+If requests read from frontier doesn't already have an errback defined, the scheduler will automatically assign the consumer spider `errback` method, if it exists, to them.
+This is specially useful when consumer spider is not the same as the producer one.